ales-tsurko/Simple-MIDI/README.md

 Pitch Bend, Modulation Wheel and MIDI Notifications.

 Let's define a callback for the modulation wheel.
-Our audio unit has a parameter "filter-frequency" with minimum value 0 and maximum value 1.
+Our audio unit has a parameter "filter-frequency" with a minimum value 0 and a maximum value 1.
 We're going to change it's value with the modulation wheel. */

 let frequencyParam = audioUnit.parameterTree?.valueForKey("filter-frequency") as!
 AUParamter